Joey-Lu/rn_github_trending/README.md

 # rn_github_trending
-A React-native version of Github app
+A React-native version of Github Trending